Hidden Causes of Cracked Heels - And What To Do About Them

 However, not every condition associated with cracked heels is serious.
 Mild conditions, like psoriasis and athlete’s foot, can also contribute to cracked heels and may not require medical attention.

-If you think you may have a serious medical condition, make an appointment with your doctor to talk about treatment.
-With conditions like diabetes and arthritis, the sooner you seek treatment the better.
+If you think you may have a serious medical condition, make an appointment with your doctor to talk about solutions.
+With conditions like diabetes and arthritis, the sooner you seek a solution the better.

-However, if you have a more mild condition – like psoriasis or athlete’s foot – you may be able to treat this at home with over-the-counter medications.
-In addition to helping with cracked heels, Delfina Dry Skin Oil is also an effective treatment for psoriasis.
+However, if you have a more mild condition – like psoriasis or athlete’s foot – you may be able to find a solution at home with over-the-counter medications.
+In addition to helping with cracked heels, Delfina Dry Skin Oil is also an effective solution for psoriasis.

 There are many hidden causes of cracked heels, most of which can be rectified with simple lifestyle changes.
 Small changes to your routine can help you find relief.
 Evaluate your current lifestyle and foot care routine to see if there are any steps you can take to improve your overall foot health.